What to Expect After Glaucoma Surgery

 What are the different types of glaucoma surgery?

 Glaucoma treatment focuses on lowering the intraocular pressure of the eyes caused by fluid buildup.
-While there are glaucoma medications that can help lower intraocular pressure, if the body either stops responding to these medications or the patient has reached the maximum dosage and they have the need for more treatment, glaucoma surgery is typically the next step patients take.
+There are glaucoma medications that can help lower intraocular pressure.
+But what if the body either stops responding to these medications or the patient has reached the maximum dosage?
+In these cases, glaucoma surgery is typically the next step patients take.

 There are many types of glaucoma surgery, and knowing what to expect after glaucoma surgery will depend on which surgery is performed.
 The three glaucoma surgeries outlined here —selective laser trabeculoplasty (SLT), Trabeculectomy, and shunts/implants — are some of the most common.
 Note that many patients with glaucoma and cataracts opt to have both surgeries at the same time.

 - During a trabeculectomy, an ophthalmologist creates a very small surgical incision to help drain the fluid and decrease the intraocular pressure.
-The results from this procedure tend to be more permanent than SLT.
+The results of this procedure tend to be more permanent than SLT, and typically has a high success rate, according to patients living with a trabeculectomy.

 - In this option, shunts or implants are surgically inserted into the eye.
+You may also hear of these as eye stents for glaucoma.
 Once completed, these surgeries — including the iStent glaucoma and cataract surgery — allow for the shunt or implant to replace the eye’s damaged draining system, reducing intraocular pressure.

-If you’re considering glaucoma surgery, you’re probably wondering, “How long does it take to recover from glaucoma surgery?”
-Recovery time after glaucoma surgery varies per patient and per surgery, but most patients heal within 3 to 6 weeks after surgery.
-It is recommended to reserve the day after the surgery for recovery time alone.
-During the rest of the recovery time, it’s generally recommended that postoperative glaucoma patients avoid strenuous activity or situations (heavy lifting, exercise, stressful work, etc.).
+Recovery time after glaucoma surgery varies per patient and per surgery, but most patients heal within 3 to 6 weeks.
+Reserve the day after the surgery for recovery time.
+During the rest of the recovery time, it’s generally recommended that postoperative glaucoma patients avoid strenuous activity.
+This type of activity includes heavy lifting, exercise, stressful work, etc.

-What are the risks of glaucoma surgery?
-Is glaucoma surgery dangerous?
-While glaucoma surgery is very commonly performed and regarded as safe, there is some risk of infection after surgery.
-Some common precautions y that most doctors recommend their patients take to avoid infection and other issues after glaucoma surgery include:
+With any procedure there is some small risk of infection after surgery.
+Some common precautions that most doctors recommend their patients take to avoid infection and other issues after glaucoma surgery include:

 - Don’t rub or scratch your eyes.
 It’s common for vision to be blurry for a few days after glaucoma surgery, as well as for your eyes to sometimes feel itchy.
 Whatever you do, resist the temptation to rub or scratch your eyes.

 - Take all prescribed eye drops.
-These eye drops can help soothe the aforementioned itchiness as well as stave off infections.
+These eye drops can help soothe the aforementioned itchiness and stave off infections.

 - Avoid heavy lifting and strenuous activity.
 While no one is asking you to spend the next few weeks on the couch, it’s wise to avoid the gym during recovery time.
 If your job requires heavy lifting, you may need to request additional time off of work or request other assignments while you recover.